Trenck's Pandurs: History

+Austrian obristwachtmeister Trenck had asked for the establishment of a Serbian militia (raizische Miliz), a freikorps (volunteer unit) numbering 1,000 troops, to be recruited in Slavonia and to be put under him to fight in Silesia.
+On 27 February 1741 a patent (decree) gave him permission to establish a regular Corps for supporting the Army in Silesia.
+The unit recruited from Slavonia (Kingdom of Slavonia and Slavonian Military Frontier) and Syrmia, from the Serb and Croat population.
+The unit was known as Trenck-Panduren and Panduren-Corps von der Trenck.
+With the 27 March 1745 patent the Corps was complemented a Regiment (20 ordinary, two grenadier companies).

-The Pandurs arrived in Vienna for a military parade for the empress on 27 May 1741.
-The unit was headed by Trenck and included two captains, a senior lieutenant, five lieutenants, a quartermaster, an adjutant, two chaplains (a Catholic and an Orthodox Christian), two medics, 40 sergeants, five scribes, 80 corporals and twelve musicians equipped with flutes, a drum and cymbals.
+The Pandurs arrived in Vienna for a military parade for empress Maria Theresa on 27 May 1741.
+The unit was headed by Trenck and included two captains, a senior lieutenant, five lieutenants, a quartermaster, an adjutant, two chaplains (a Catholic and an Orthodox Christian), two medics, forty sergeants, five scribes, eighty corporals, and twelve musicians equipped with flutes, a drum and cymbals.
 The musicians were called the Turkish band, after Ottoman military bands, and are considered pioneers of martial music in Europe according to Jurica Miletić.
-The Pandurs did not have specific uniforms—their clothes varied but were of Turkish style.
+The Pandurs did not have specific uniforms as their clothes varied but were of Turkish style.
 Their oriental appearance was compounded by mandatory head shaving, leaving a rattail, as well as by the use of a horse tail bunchuk instead of a unit banner.
-Each Pandur carried four single-shot pistols, a fighting knife and a small knife.
+Each Pandur carried four single-shot pistols, a fighting knife, and a small utilitarian knife.

+The Pandurs saw military action in Silesia, Bohemia, Bavaria, and France.
 The Pandurs took part in War of the Austrian Succession, including the First Silesian War.
-They took part in capturing Zobten am Berge and Strehlen in Lower Silesia from the Prussians, and defending a bridgehead near Vienna after the Battle of Mollwitz.
+In 1741 the unit was sent to the Silesian war theatre, and participated in the attack at Zobten, with successful operations.
+They then captured Strehlen in Lower Silesia from the Prussians, and defended a bridgehead near Vienna after the Battle of Mollwitz.
 In 1742, the Pandurs took part in capture of Klaus Castle in Styria as well as Linz and Deggendorf, where they defeated French troops before taking part in Austrian recapture of Munich.
 By the end of that year, the Pandurs had captured Diessenstein Castle and Cham from Bavarian defenders, completely destroying Cham to secure access for Habsburg troops led by Ludwig Andreas von Khevenhüller to Bohemia.
 In 1743, the Pandurs led by Trenck captured Cosel fortress.
 In 1745, during the Second Silesian War, the Pandurs took part in the Battle of Soor, where they looted a Prussian war chest containing 80,000 ducats, as well as weapons, horses and a tent belonging to Frederick the Great.

 The Pandurs earned a reputation for being brave and audacious, as well as feared and ruthless soldiers, looting and pillaging, but also characterized by disobedience, breaches of military discipline and stubbornness.
-On the other hand, the City of Waldmünchen, located near Cham, celebrates the Pandurs and Trenck as their savior for sparing the city from destruction in 1742.
-Since 1950, the city organizes a historical reenactment of the event involving about 300 actors.